-Effects Below the Water Fig. 2 shows baseline pressure traces of a detonation with no water in the test section.
-The ordinate X marks the distance from each pressure transducer to the igniter.
-The bottom pressure trace shows partial reflection of the detonation off of the blockage element, which is located at X = 0.79 m.
+Figure 2 shows baseline pressure traces of a detonation with no water in the test section.
+The ordinate marks the distance from each pressure transducer to the igniter.
+The bottom pressure trace shows partial reflection of the detonation off of the blockage element, which is located 0.79 m from the igniter.
 The peak detonation pressures are typically 1.5-1.6 MPa, about 17% below the CJ pressure of 1.87 MPa.
-This difference is not unusual in experiments involving unsupported detonations [10]; it is the result of non-ideal effects including the cellular structure of the detonation, boundary layer growth, heat transfer, and turbulence [11, 12].
+This difference is not unusual in experiments involving unsupported detonations [9]; it is the result of non-ideal effects including the cellular structure of the detonation, boundary layer growth, heat transfer, and turbulence [10, 11].

-Fig. 3 shows pressure traces for a water depth of h/d = 0.50.
-An oblique shock train following the detonation wave produces a series of pressure spikes below the surface of the water; a simplified schematic of this wave train is depicted in Fig. 4.
+Figure 3 shows pressure traces for a water depth of h/d = 0.50.
+An oblique shock train following the detonation wave produces a series of pressure spikes below the water; a simplified schematic of this wave train is depicted in Fig. 4.
 In this diagram the detonation velocity is taken to be greater than the liquid sound speed, as is the case in the present experiments.
 The incident detonation produces an initially compressive wave in the water, which alternates between compression and expansion as it reflects off of the water surface and the bottom of the pipe.
-Such wave patterns below the water have been observed photographically in both [6] and [8].
+Such wave patterns below the water have been observed photographically in [6, 8].